 The Supplier proposes suitably qualified and experienced personnel for each Work Package.
 For non key persons, the Supplier provides the curricula vitae (CVs) showing qualifications and experience to the Employer as part of the Supplier’s Work Package proposal.
 The Supplier demonstrates such personnel have a proven relevant expertise, experience, track record and any necessary qualifications in respect of the Work Package to be undertaken.

 If a bond or guarantee is required the Supplier submits the bond or guarantee before any Package Order is awarded.

+If the Supplier to comply with any law, cannot share financial information with the proposed subconsultant, the subconsultant must send a message to the Procurement Officer via E-sourcing portal with the financial information attached to it.
+The Supplier must ensure that the proposed subconsultant has sub account to use the e-sourcing portal.
+The title of the message must be

+DO NOT OPEN BEFORE TENDER RETURN DATE – FINANCIAL INFORMATION

 Adjustment for inflation